ybfreelancerdev/Pay2Me/README.md

 ng serve
 ```

-The Angular application will normally be available at:
+The application will normally run at:

 ```text
 http://localhost:4200